Annalise Murphy

 BIOGRAPHY

-Sailing runs in her family; her mother, Cathy McAleavy, represented Ireland in the 470 class at the 1988 Seoul Olympics.
+Born in Dublin, Murphy comes from a strong sailing background and is the daughter of Cathy MacAleavey who represented Ireland in the 470 class at the 1988 Seoul Olympics.

 Gender